GaiusNale/Weather_App/Readme.md

 ## Features
 - **City Search:** Allows users to search for the current weather in any city.
-- **Weather Details:** Displays temperature, weather description, humidity, wind speed, and visibility.
+- **Weather Details:** Displays temperature, weather description, humidity, wind speed,visibility and the country the city is located in.
 - **Background Image:** Dynamically changes the background image based on the current queried city.
 - **Mobile Optimization:** The app is optimized for mobile devices.